chsu1r/dsc-dining-app/README.md

 ## Getting Started
  1) Clone this repository.
- 2) Make sure you have everything you need (Python 3, command line).
+ 2) Make sure you have everything you need (Python 3, command line, Git).
  3) Start your virtual environment.

  IMPORTANT: If you end up pushing this to Github for any reason, make sure you DO NOT PUSH the file that contains your API keys (.env.constants in my case).